Premium Bank

 Mortgage mobile website (B2C & B2B).
 Freelance project, London.

-Business context: Redesign of the mortgage application process in the financial services industry / Client: Burrow, as part of DPR group (currently Finova) / My role: Manage and execute the whole project (E2E) as Lead Designer / Target audience: Borrowers and mortgage advisers who enable them to achieve their financial goals
+Business context: Redesign of the mortgage application process in the financial services industry / Client: Burrow, as part of Finova / My role: Product Designer / Target audience: Borrowers as well as mortgage advisers who enable them to achieve their financial goals

 • first time buyers 1 - introduction